hr101191/SOAP/axis2/README.md

 #### SOAPAction
 SOAPAction is a mandatory header for SOAP1.1 messages.
 If your wsdl supports SOAP1.1, you must set it in your request header.\
 This demo will show you how you can bypass this restriction programmatically.
+SOAPAction from the source wsdl will not be modified.

 Here's the workaround...
 REST is enabled by default for Axis2 and you simply have change the content-type to anything \
 other than text/xml.
 Full ocumentation [on the Axis2 website](http://axis.apache.org/axis2/java/core/docs/rest-ws.html#rest_with_get).